While I am a very frugal person, I have a huge weakness

 When my kids were young, I used lots of paper and styrofoam plates.
 I always stocked up on my supply when they were on sale.
 Standing in the check out line one day I realized how much money I was spending on paper plates.
 So right then and there I quit.

 No more paper plates.
-Occasionally, maybe… but for the most part I just don’t stock paper plate.
+Occasionally, no rx maybe… but for the most part I just don’t stock paper plate.
 I have a picnic basket with plastic plates, so even for picnics I don’t use paper plates.

 But….I buy dishes.